 They offer a range of learning opportunities, including national curriculum subjects (English, maths, science and others), religious studies, mother-tongue classes, cultural studies and a range of extra activities, such as sport, music, dance and drama.

 If you are thinking of sending you child to a supplementary school you will want to make sure they have fun, achieve and are safe.
 Everyone has a responsibility for safeguarding children and you will want to make sure that your child is kept as safe as possible when you leave them in the care of others.
 It is a good idea to ask to see the Safeguarding Policy.

 How can I find out about what is required to safeguard children attending a supplementary school?

 If you are setting up a supplementary school, already run one or are interested in the safeguarding of children attending supplementary schools, the NSPCC can provide advice and information about keeping your child safe in clubs, playing sport and at other activities.
-Further information can be found on the Brent Local Safeguarding Children’s board website.

 We encourage all supplementary schools to join the National Resource Centre for Supplementary Education (NRCSE) and become a quality assured supplementary school.